AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 {sample}STOCK\_Legend\_03{sample}

-When we've got the OHLC-series on our stock, we should use the {api:anychart.core.ui.Legend#itemsTextFormatter}**.itemsTextFormatter()**{api} method to display all OHLC values in the legend.
-In the sample below we check if the series we're formatting is of OHLC type (which is necessary if your stock has a number of series) and then define what to display.
+When we've got the OHLC-series on our chart, we should use the {api:anychart.core.ui.Legend#itemsTextFormatter}**.itemsTextFormatter()**{api} method to display all OHLC values in the legend.
+In the sample below we check if the series we're formatting is of OHLC type (which is necessary if your chart has a number of series) and then define what to display.

 ```
 plot.legend().itemsTextFormatter(function(){